Butterfly chair: Production

 After the war, the US production rights were acquired by Hans Knoll, who had recognized its commercial potential in 1947 and added it to the Knoll line.
-The chair’s commercial success led to a surge in unauthorized replicas.
-After a losing a legal case for design-infringement, Knoll ceased production in 1951.
+The chair's commercial success led to a surge in unauthorized replicas.
+After losing a legal case for design infringement, Knoll ceased production in 1951.

-Since then, versions of the butterfly chair continue to be produced by many manufacturers from many countries.
+Since then, versions of the butterfly chair have continued to be produced by many manufacturers from various countries.

-In 2018, Knoll rereleased a 100th anniversary tribute to the Butterfly Chair.
+In 2018, Knoll rereleased an 80th anniversary tribute to the Butterfly Chair.